 don’t you think i would remember it? why don’t i remember that tree, if its been… out there?

 i-i don’t know. i don’t know, maybe… maybe you just…

 maybe i just what? maybe i’m going nuts, huh?

-she will weep. standing alone in the middle of the living room. you point out the window behind you, still glaring at her.
+she will have wept. standing alone in the middle of the living room. you will have pointed out the window behind you, still glaring at her.

 it’s something… more… than a tree. it’s like… something that leaked in… from, um, from somewhere else. you understand? a-and it’s coming in the window… y-you can’t see… it’s coming in the window and going…